Overcoming Drug Addiction

 What To Do If You Have a Problem With Drugs: For Adults – Tips for identifying a drug problem and the steps you can take to help yourself.
 (National Institute on Drug Abuse)

 Treatment eBook (PDF) – How to find the right help for your child or teen with an alcohol or drug problem.
-(The Partnership for a Drug Free America)
+(The Partnership for a Drug Free Kids)

 Principles of Drug Addiction Treatment: A Research-Based Guide – In-depth guide to the effective treatment of substance abuse and addiction.
 (National Institute on Drug Abuse)